 Molina requires that all utilization-related decisions regarding Member coverage and/or services are based solely on appropriateness of care and service and existence of coverage.
 Molina does not specifically reward Practitioners or other individuals for issuing denials of coverage or care.
-And, Molina does not receive financial incentives or other types of compensation to encourage decisions that result in underutilization.
+And Molina does not receive financial incentives or other types of compensation to encourage decisions that result in underutilization.

-Out-of-Network Providers and Services
+Out of Network Providers and Services

 Molina maintains a contracted network of qualified health care professionals who have undergone a comprehensive credentialing process in order to provide medical care to Molina Members.
 Molina requires Members to receive medical care within the participating, contracted network of Providers unless it is for Emergency Services as defined by Federal Law.
 If there is a need to go to a non-contracted Provider, all care provided by non-contracted, non-network Providers must be prior authorized by Molina.
 Non-network Providers may provide Emergency Services for a Member who is temporarily outside the service area, without prior authorization or as otherwise required by Federal or State Laws or regulations.
+Molina will coordinate with non-network providers to ensure the cost to the member is no greater than it would be if the services were furnished within the network.